getify/Functional-Light-JS/ch5.md

 foo( 3 );			// 9
 ```

 It's clear that for both `foo(..)` and `bar(..)`, the only direct cause is the `x` parameter.
-But what about the `bar(x)` call? `bar` is just an identifier, and in JS it's not even a constant by default.
-The `foo(..)` function is relying on the value of `bar` -- here it's a reference to the `bar(..)` function -- as one of its causes.
+But what about the `bar(x)` call? `bar` is just an identifier, and in JS it's not even a constant (non-reassignable variable) by default.
+The `foo(..)` function is relying on the value of `bar` -- a variable that references the second function -- as a free variable.

 So is this program relying on a side cause?

-I say no. Even though it is *possible* to overwrite the `bar` variable's value with some other function, I am not doing so in this code, nor is it a common practice or precedent to do so.
+I say no. Even though it is *possible* to overwrite the `bar` variable's value with some other function, I am not doing so in this code, nor is it a common practice of mine or precedent to do so.
 For all intents and purposes, my functions are constants (never reassigned).

 Consider: